Skip to main content Clackamas Partnership Project TrackerClackamas Partnership

 Notes

-Wetland creation, wetland log structures, & step pools graded summer 2018.
+Wetland creation, wetland log structures, & step pools summer 2018.

 Planting completed fall & winter 2018-19.